From Humble Beginnings...

-In the fall of 1935 Evangeline Hasiotis enrolled in a Fanny Farmer candy-making course in Boston.
+In the fall of 1935 Evangeline Hasiotis (pictured at right) enrolled in a Fanny Farmer candy-making course in Boston.
 She completed the course, and then opened a very small candy store selling several types of chocolates in the same building as the family apartment in Manchester, N.H.
 Evangeline’s store had no official name, and no significant signage—as was typical of local ethnic neighborhood life in that era.

 From modest beginnings, her shop thrived, and in 1958 she bought property to move the store to the corner of Chestnut and Cedar Street.
 It was at this time Evangeline and coworkers sought an official name for the store.
 They came up with “Van Otis Chocolates” as a derivation of Evangeline’s first and last name.